What Are Coptic Christian Beliefs

 Core Beliefs: A Foundation of Faith

 At its heart, Coptic Christianity adheres to the Nicene Creed, affirming the fundamental tenets of the Trinity – the oneness of God in three persons: the Father, the Son (Jesus Christ), and the Holy Spirit.
 This belief forms the bedrock of Coptic theology, shaping their understanding of God's nature, creation, and salvation.
-However, several key aspects distinguish Coptic beliefs from other Christian denominations:
+That said, several key aspects distinguish Coptic beliefs from other Christian denominations:

 1. Christology: The Incarnation and Divinity of Christ